-When I first set about learning about Bordeaux, Château Lynch-Bages was a real insider’s wine; those with more experienced palates than my own at my local tasting group – surely the best way to learn about these increasingly expensive wines – would rave about Lynch-Bages, or “Lunch-Bags” as it was affectionately known.
+When I first set about learning about Bordeaux, Château Lynch-Bages was an insider’s wine; those with more experienced palates than my own at my local tasting group – surely the best way to learn about these increasingly expensive wines – would rave about Lynch-Bages, or “Lunch-Bags” as it was affectionately known.
 These old sages clearly knew a good wine when they tasted it, and had long recognised that under the tenure of the Cazes family this grand cru classé estate, ranked as a cinquième cru, was in fact turning out wines more befitting of a deuxième cru.
-Indeed, some regard a number of older vintages from Lynch-Bages as capable of challenging the first growths, when tasted alongside.
+Indeed, some regarded a number of older vintages from this estate as capable of challenging the first growths, when tasted alongside.

 Today the property remains in the hands of the Cazes family, and quality can still hit the occasional high, although sadly it is no longer the insider’s wine it was once.
 But before I explore the wines of the modern-day estate, first a little history and other relevant information.
 If any of the words below feel familiar, it is perhaps because of the estate’s shared history with Château Lynch-Moussas.Please log in to continue reading: